Kraigie/nostrum/guides/advanced/manual_sharding.md

 ```

 Discord will perform a best effort attempt to resume the gateway from the time
 of disconnection, relaying any missed events.
-Note that this can result in some
-events being missed or some events being delivered twice.
+Resumption is not guaranteed to
+work, in the event it fails Nostrum will reconnect the shard from scratch,
+though this may mean some events are missed.